Swansea Airport: Operations

-The airport is also used by corporate aircraft including police, military and naval helicopters.
+The airport is also used by corporate aircraft as well as police, military and naval helicopters.

-Several small general aviation companies conduct fixed-wing pilot training; and parachuting operations; from the airport.
+Several small general aviation companies such as experience flight, Gower flight centre and Cambrian flying club conduct fixed-wing pilot training; and parachuting operations; from the airport.

-On 17 January 2023, it was announced that Swansea Airport would begin running scheduled services later in the year.
-This was subsequently announced as a route between Swansea and Exeter from the end of March 2023, with plans for additional routes later in the year.
+As of 1 October 2023, the landlord, the City and County of Swansea has initiated legal proceedings to reclaim the lease from Swansea Airport Ltd, with the Court Hearing listed for 16 September 2024, after the CAA suspended the operating license for systemic failure of safety rules.
+The council have also been liaising with Swansea Airport Stakeholders Alliance, a group of operators and supporters regarding the interim operation of the airport to protect the locally based businesses.

+As of the 1st August 2024, the above High Court hearing has been vacated, as Swansea Airport Limited director R G D Thomas has agreed to vacate the lease, interim control will be taken over by Swansea Airport Stakeholder Alliance until a permanent operator can be found.

+Council leader Rob Stewart said: "Our successful talks in this complex matter mean that we're now in a position to install a temporary new leaseholder - the Swansea Airport Stakeholders' Alliance.
+Its members are eager to make a success of the airport."

 Facilities

 Located on the eastern part of the site is the airport's only terminal building.
 The control tower is integrated into the terminal building.
 The airport has two hangars.
 The airport is covered by CAT1 fire cover.

 The airport may be reached via the A4118, running through the Gower Peninsula.
 Being quite distant from any major routes and having to use mainly suburban roads, it takes approximately 20 minutes to reach from the nearest M4 junction.